leegarner-glfusion/paypal/README.md

 This plugin provides a product catalog and shopping cart for physical and virtual products.
 The following payment gateways are supported:
 - Paypal
+- Authorize.Net
+- Square

 You must sign up with the payment providers and enter your keys in the plugin configuration.
 You should also sign up for a developer or sandbox account for testing.

-If you use the Bad Behavior plugin, be sure that you whitelist your Paypal IPN URL (paypal/ipn/paypal_ipn.php).
+If you use the Bad Behavior plugin, be sure that you whitelist your Paypal IPN URL (paypal/ipn/*provider*_ipn.php).
 Bad Behavior may block IPN messages from Paypal otherwise.

 This version of the Paypal plugin requires at least version 1.0.7 of